Campbell River Volunteer Society

 2018-2019 Board of Directors

 Marcia McKay – President: Marcia has lived, worked, and travelled across Canada, and chose Campbell River for her retirement.
-She has extensive management experience with the federal government and was a Ministerial appointee with the BC Employment and Assistance Appeal Tribunal for six years.
+She has extensive management experience with the federal government in finance, personnel, administration, and IT.
+She was a Ministerial appointee with the BC Employment and Assistance Appeal Tribunal for six years.
 As a civilian, she worked for the Abbotsford Police Department.
-She maintains a consulting business and creates business plans, does event management, and is known for her research and writing abilities.
-She is currently on the boards of the Seniors’ Centre as well as Senior Housing, is Secretary for Shoreline Arts, and is an active Willow Point Lion.
-Marcia is also a partner with Western Elite Security Inc.
+She maintains a consulting business and is known for her research and writing abilities.
+Marcia is currently on the boards of the Seniors’ Centre as well as Senior Housing, is secretary for Shoreline Arts, and is a Willow Point Lion.

-One of Marcia’s goals this year is to explore communications between non-profit groups to share knowledge, experience, and equipment, and the umbrella that is Volunteer Campbell River is the perfect place for that!
+One of Marcia’s goals this year is to improve networking between non-profit groups to share knowledge, experience, and equipment; the umbrella that is Volunteer Campbell River is the perfect place for that!

 Brett has volunteered at a variety of organizations including the Law Students Legal Advice Program at UBC, which provides free legal advice to low-income individuals, as well as the Artist’s Legal Outreach Program, which provides free legal advice to people in the arts community.
 Brett has also contributed to the Canadian Civil Liberties Association through volunteer work with Pro Bono Students Canada.
 Brett believes volunteerism in Campbell River plays a key role in the development of the community.
 He has served on the Board of Directors of the Campbell River Volunteer Society since 2014.
 His hobbies include travelling, baseball and golf.